Check how bankruptcy affects your home

 - the official receiver might take your home back from the person you gave or sold it to

-If you’ve already given or sold your home to someone, you can check when you might get a BRO.
+If you’ve already given or sold your home to someone, you can check the rules about what you did before going bankrupt.

 If you still own your home, you might be able to stop or delay the official receiver selling it.